-Annually, the Board of Directors approves the divisible surplus of New York Life, which is paid out to eligible policyholders in accordance with an actuarially determined dividend scale.
+Annually, the Board of Directors approves the divisible surplus of New York Life to be paid out to eligible policyholders in accordance with an actuarially determined dividend scale.
 New York Life has discretion, subject to statutory requirements as to the source of dividends, to vary the amount of dividends payable to policyholders, even many years after the issuance of a particular policy.
 In determining the policyholder dividends payable in any year, the Board of Directors considers, among other things, the amounts necessary to meet New York Life's future policy obligations, maintain reserves and operate the business.
 To the extent authorized by the Board of Directors, New York Life has the right to continue to declare policyholder dividends and to make dividend payments on its participating policies.
-These dividends are paid out of surplus.

-A portion of New York Life's 2019 annual declaration of policyholder dividends includes a guarantee of a minimum aggregate amount of dividends to be paid.
+A portion of New York Life's annual declaration of policyholder dividends includes a guarantee of a minimum aggregate amount of dividends to be paid.